deployphp/action/README.md

       # Required.
       dep: deploy

+      # Option to skip over the SSH setup/configuration
+      # Self hosted runners don't need the SSH configuration or the SSH agent to be started
+      self-hosted: false

       # Private key for connecting to remote hosts.
 To generate private key:
       # `ssh-keygen -o -t rsa -C 'action@deployer.org'`.
       # Optional.